marbuthnott/assertEquals/README.md

 There are also one or two hardcoded features in the assertEquals function, specifically line 47 where I have hardcoded the error message with `[]` to wrap around the index for the array.
 If I had another attempt I would try to create a private function to deal with the issue of element classification, and then to input the correct format into the error message.

 Finally, as the code itself isn't that descriptive, it would be good to break it up into something more readable.
-With more time I would break it into functions to initially identigy the input data type and then have individual functions to handle each data type.
+With more time I would break the code into functions, with an initial function to identify the input data type and then have individual functions to handle each data type.